Framartin/adversarial-logistic/README.md

 `cat_non-cat.py` will:

 - estimate a logistic regression using sklearn
-- make use of `adversarialLogistic.py` to compute adversarial perturbations to the missclassification levels 0.75, 0.9 and 0.95
+- make use of `adversarialLogistic.py` to compute adversarial perturbations to the misclassification levels 0.75, 0.9 and 0.95
-- draw plots of delta versus alpha for a small sample of squared images of `data/cats/data64/test`, called `test2`
+- draw plots of lambda versus alpha for a small sample of squared images of `data/cats/data64/test`, called `test2`
-- draw a violinplot of the deltas computed on the labelled test set (30% of `data/cats/data64/train`, called `test`)
+- draw a violinplot of the lambdas computed on the labeled test set (30% of `data/cats/data64/train`, called `test`)

 **Becareful:** the computation of the variance-covariance matrix needs quite a lot of RAM.
 8 Gio in total should be enough.
 The execution of the script takes a lot time, because computing the adversarial perturbations associated to each test examples is computationally expensive.